STRONG VALUES GUIDE OUR DECISIONS

 Ethics and integrity are central to Mars.
 Fostered by our longstanding commitment to The Five Principles, these characteristics make us proud to be Mars Associates.
 As our business continues to grow globally — sometimes in places with different cultural norms and regulatory standards — we’re committed to training our Associates with the tools needed to make decisions that live up to the high ethical standards we expect of everyone at Mars.

 Our culture is dedicated to doing good, but we understand that it’s not always enough to ensure responsible business behavior.
 In today’s global, diverse and fast-paced business environment, we need to account for ever-evolving and increasingly complex legal requirements in such diverse areas as competition law and anti-corruption compliance.
-It has never been more important for our Associates to understand their legal and ethical responsibilities.
+It has never been more important for our Associates to understand their legal and ethical responsibilities, and our commitment to respecting human rights in our workplaces.
 And we’re here to help.

 Mars is an incredibly diverse place.
 Across different business segments, around the world, Mars Associates are putting their own strategies and resources in place to manage their unique impacts on the planet, as well as continuing to contribute to the health and wellbeing of our people and communities.
 Here’s how we make sure all those policies work together: